Ashmita Chaliha

 Ashmita Chaliha (born 18 October 1999) is an Indian badminton player.
-Born and brought up in Guwahati, she began playing badminton at the age of seven, and trained at the Assam Badminton Academy under Indonesian coach Edwin Iriawan and India’s Suranjan Bhobora, she was also coached by Pullela Gopichand for the asian games.
-Chaliha was part of the national junior team that competed at the 2017 World and Asian Junior Championships.
-She has been selected to be part of the Indian team for the 2018 Asian Games in Indonesia.
-Chaliha won her first senior international title at the 2018 Dubai International Challenge in the women's singles event.
-She was the gold medalists at the 2019 South Asian Games in the women's singles and team events.
+She represented India as a member of the national junior team at the 2017 World and Asian Junior Championships.
+In 2018, she was included in the Indian squad for the Asian Games.
+At the 2019 South Asian Games, she secured gold medals in both the women's singles and team events.

 Career

-2017-2021: Early Career
+2017-2021: early career

 Ashmita lost in the second round of the 2017 Asian Junior Championships singles event.
 In the Junior World Championships, she played in the team event, where her team finished 6th, and in the singles event, she made it to the round of 32.
 Ashmita won the 2018 Tata Open India International tournament, a BWF International Challenge tournament.
 Then she won the 2018 Dubai International tournament.
-Ashmita was selected for the Indian team for 2018 Asian Games in the women's team event but the team lost to the eventual gold medallist team Japan in the quarter-finals 1-3.
+Ashmita was selected for the Indian team for 2018 Asian Games in the women's team event but the team lost to the eventual gold medallist team Japan in the quarter-finals 1–3.
 Ashmita was selected for the 2019 Badminton Asia Mixed Team Championships where her team reached the quarter-finals.
 At the 2019 South Asian Games, Ashmita won the gold medal in the singles event by defeating compatriot Gayathri Gopichand and then in the team event by defeating team of Sri Lanka in the gold medal match.